dotnet/docs/docs/csharp/language-reference/operators/conditional-and-operator.md

 ## Operator overloadability

 A user-defined type cannot overload the conditional logical AND operator.
-However, if a user-defined type overloads the [logical AND](and-operator.md), [true](../keywords/true-operator.md), and [false](../keywords/false-operator.md) operators in a certain way, the `&&` operation can be evaluated for the operands of that type.
+However, if a user-defined type overloads the [logical AND](and-operator.md) and [true and false operators](../keywords/true-false-operators.md) in a certain way, the `&&` operation can be evaluated for the operands of that type.
 For more information, see the [User-defined conditional logical operators](~/_csharplang/spec/expressions.md#user-defined-conditional-logical-operators) section of the [C# language specification](../language-specification/index.md).

 ## C# language specification